 Tomorrow’s workforce will require new and innovative learning skills that are difficult to obtain in the congested and over-scheduled school day.
 Summer Camp activities are centered on hands-on, science, technology, engineering, arts, and mathematics projects that show promise for improving problem-solving skills, increasing volunteerism, and developing a sense of community pride.

-Expands the scope of student experience.
+Expands the scope of the student experience.

 Many students, especially those from rural areas such as Wayne County, may never have the opportunity to experience dramatic plays at the Clay Center, visit museums across the area, or participate in group athletic events.
 Each week, summer camp students swim at Dreamland Pool, take tennis lessons at the Greater Huntington Area Parks, and visit cultural centers such as the Clay Center and the Paramount Arts Theater.

-Unfortunately, three quarters of America’s school children are not participating in summer learning programs.
-Despite the growing awareness that summer learning loss is a major contributor to the achievement gap between low-income and high-income youth, the number and percentage of children participating in summer enrichment programs are startlingly low.
+Unfortunately, three-quarters of America’s school children are not participating in summer learning programs.
+Despite the growing awareness that summer learning loss is a major contributor to the achievement gap between low-income and high-income youth, the number, and percentage of children participating in summer enrichment programs are startlingly low.